DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

         - It's time-consuming task when we need to wait for the updating cache and database completely.

+            It means that it has the high latency of write operations.

     When to use:
     - It's suitable for an application that has read-heavy operations.